|

 -

-This is your last Reading Group Guides newsletter reminder to sign up for July’s “Bookaccino Live” book preview event, which will take place on Wednesday, July 9th at 2pm ET.
+This is your last Reading Group Guides newsletter reminder to sign up for November’s “Bookaccino Live” book preview event, which will take place on Wednesday, November 12th at 2pm ET.

-The focus will be on titles releasing between July 8th and August 5th, in addition to a few from September, that we think will appeal to you.
+The focus will be on titles releasing between November 11th and January 6th, along with a few from February 2026, that we think will appeal to you.
 Click here to sign up.
 Those who join us live will be asked to answer a survey about the books from the presentation that they are most interested in reading and will be eligible to win a prize.

 Carol Fitzgerald ([email protected])